pubkey/rxdb/docs-src/docs/capacitor-database.md

 await Preferences.remove({ key: 'foo' });
 ```

 The preferences API is good when only a small amount of data needs to be stored and when no query capabilities besides the key access are required.
-Complex queries or other features like indexes or replication are not supported which makes the preferences API not suitable for anything more then storing simple data like user settings.
+Complex queries or other features like indexes or replication are not supported which makes the preferences API not suitable for anything more than storing simple data like user settings.

 ### Localstorage/IndexedDB/WebSQL